What is bitcoin and why is it important?

 Bitcoin miners have a strong incentive to produce blocks that follow the rules of the bitcoin protocol.
 If a bitcoin miner produces a block that does not follow the rules of the bitcoin protocol, then bitcoin nodes will reject the block and the miner will lose out on their chance to win the block reward.

 Where to buy bitcoin

 Bitcoin exchanges are companies that create a live market for buying and selling bitcoin.
 Customers will deposit bitcoin or fiat currency into their accounts and then place different order types that are recorded on an order book managed by the exchange.
-Some exchange offer simple limit orders, while others offer advanced order types such as stop loss orders and margin trading.
+Some exchanges offer simple limit orders, while others offer advanced order types such as stop-loss orders and margin trading.

 Bitcoin brokers are individuals and companies that take buy and sell orders and execute those orders on an exchange on behalf of their customers.
 The broker will often receive a fee for their service and the customer will receive the bitcoin they placed an order for in exchange.

 If having an account at a bitcoin exchange is like having a seat at the NYSE, then doing business with a bitcoin broker is like having an e*Trade or Charles Schwab account.
 The advantage of using a broker is simplicity.
 The customer asks for a quote, places an order, and receives what they asked for, and the broker removes the complexity of dealing with an exchange.